Empowered-Services

 .

-Parent Advocacy and Support, Trainings
+Parent Advocacy and Support, and Trainings

 • Oregon Advocates for Equitable Disability Services (OA4EDS) – Parent run advocacy group working to make positive changes in disability services.
 Contact them for more information and/or to get involved.
 Their Facebook Page: https://www.facebook.com/OA4EDS or you can contact their leadership team by emailing: JessaReinhardt@gmail.com (make sure to put “OA4EDS” in the subject line.